faranalytics/dialog/examples/custom_twilio_voip_openai_agent/README.md

 ## Usage

-Once the Dialog Gatway is running, you can use your phone number to call and speak with the assistant.
+The HTTPS server will bind to a public interface and the TwilioGateway will wait for a Twilio webhook request.
+You can use your Twilio phone number to call and speak with the assistant.